cisco/mindmeld/source/userguide/kb.rst

   }

-Once your KB has been created, to search the knowledge base leveraging vector similarity, we will use the :meth:`get()` API as before with one small modification.
+Once your knowledge base has been created, to search it while leveraging vector similarity, we will use the :meth:`get()` API as before with one small modification.
 We set the ``query_type`` parameter to ``embedder``, ``embedder_keyword``, or ``embedder_text``.
 This will automatically find results for which the embedded search fields are close in cosine similarity to the embedded query.

 .. code:: python